ariebovenberg/ariebovenberg.github.io/_posts/2021-12-27-is-your-python-code-vulnerable-to-log-injection.md

 ### Update 2022-01-04

-I've since created [an issue on the Python bug tracker](https://bugs.python.org/issue46200) to address potential security risks in the logging documentation, and perhaps even to create a more secure `logger` API.
+I've since created [an issue on the Python bug tracker](https://bugs.python.org/issue46200) to document security risks in the logging docs, and perhaps even to create a more secure `logger` API.

 ### Thanks